Charles Newman

 Married: Hannah Sandys d.
 1736

-Both Charles Newman and his wife Hannah died young, leaving young Henry to be brought up by his grandparent Francis Holles and Eleanor Newman (information from Jerry Gandolfo, email dated 14th Jan 2003).
+Both Charles and Hannah died young, leaving young Henry to be brought up by his grandparent Francis Holles and Eleanor Newman following the deaths of his parents (information from Jerry Gandolfo, email dated 14th Jan 2003).

-A note sent to me by Di Clements in Aug 2002 indicates that Charles (the son of Charles Newman) lived in Sherborne when his elder brother Francis wrote a codicil to his will in 1767.
+A note sent to me by Di Clements in Aug 2002 indicates that Charles (the son of Charles Newman) lived in Sherborne when Francis Newman (the elder) wr ote a codicil to his will in 1767.

 Hannah Sandys was the daughter of John Sandys of North Pertherton, Somerset (as I had it.
 John Newman tells me she came from South Pelberton, and so does Cliff Ranson who also gave me the year of her death).
 It is from her that the name Sandys came into the Newman family.